fjmaro/Kmediaofficer/README.md

 - Check that all the files have a consistent date plus keeping track of files in risk of loosing its Original or Creation date.

 The **source code** can be checked out from the github repository with:
-`git clone git://github.com/fjmaro/KmediaOfficer.git`
+`git clone git://github.com/fjmaro/Kmediaofficer.git`
 ## How is Media Officer made
 Media Officer is based on three sub-modules, RawArranger, Analyxer and Maintainer.
 Each of these modules have a different purpose:

 - **Raw Arranger**: Organization of the RAW files.
-- **Files Analyxer**: Find files in risk of loosing original dates, help for firing them and more.
 - **Files Maintainer**: Oriented to update the files modification date if their metadata is not compatible.
+> (FUTURE) **Files Analyxer**: Find files in risk of loosing original dates, help for firing them and more.
 ## What Media Officer needs
 Media officer can run the three aforementioned modules in a row or just the desired one by the user.
 For the case of running all the modules, the logic under the program is the following: